SAP/spartacus-docs/_pages/dev/ssr/ssr-ccv2-issue-spartacus-version-2.md

 A bit of explanation for this last step:

-- The hosting automation service expects a `server.ts` file in the `dist` folder, instead of `main.ts` in the ssr app folder.
-To fulfill this requirement, after the build is complete, the `dist/APPNAME-server/main.ts` file is moved to the `dist` folder and renamed to `server.ts`.
+- The hosting automation service expects a `server.js` file in the `dist` folder, instead of `main.js` in the ssr app folder.
+To fulfill this requirement, after the build is complete, the `dist/APPNAME-server/main.js` file is moved to the `dist` folder and renamed to `server.js`.
 - To ensure the move command works on Windows computers, both `mv` and `move` are used, separated by `||`, in case `mv` fails.

 ## Further Reading